amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 *You'll see some red error-looking messages during the build process.
 Don't worry about them*

-Try to run the image and you should see output like this:
+Try to run the image with the command below, and you should see output like this:

 <pre>
 $ docker run -it monolith